JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 ## Prediction

-California will have the highest prevalence of asthma because of its’ high amounts of poor air quality days.
+California will have the highest prevalence of asthma because of it's high amounts of poor air quality days.

 # METHODS/RESULTS